ChaosHelme/PacMan-Learning/README.md

 ---

-## 🗺️ Maze Configuration with using a text simple text file
+## 🗺️ Maze Configuration using a simple text file

 The structure and layout of the Pac-Man maze in this project are defined in an external, human-readable file called `maze.txt`.
 This file allows you to easily design, modify, or extend the maze without changing any code.